 Unable to Determine Cause of Injury

 The cause of the injury must be determined in order to process a workers' compensation claim.
 Even injuries that occur at work, such a heart attack, can be caused by factors not related to employment.
 The cause of the injury is determined through an independent medical examination.

-Determining whether you have a valid workers' compensation is not always easy and may require the assistance of an experienced attorney.
-If you have been injured on job, have a workers' compensation attorney evaluate your claim absolutely free.
+Determining whether you have a valid workers' compensation isn't always easy and may require the assistance of an experienced attorney.
+If you've been injured on the job, have a workers' compensation attorney evaluate your claim.
 They can help spot any possible workers' compensation defenses your employer may use to invalidate your claim.

 Contact a qualified workers' compensation attorney to make sure your rights are protected.